zuri-training/Team_14_CMS/README.md

 	- Ability to create more pages
 	- Ability to change template
 	- Unique address
-	- Ability to add social media link
+	- Ability to add social media links